 Before You Go

-Springs Preserve Botanical Gardens in Las Vegas
+Springs Preserve Botanical Gardens

 A few miles away from downtown Las Vegas is a 180-acre utopia that features museums, art galleries, animal exhibits, live show, and botanical gardens.